Static-Flow/CommunityToolRequests/README.md

 # CommunityToolRequests
 This repository attempts to provide a common place for those in the security space to request tooling and find ideas for tools to build.

 Tool requests are submitted as issues to this repository, where they are discussed, and possibly accepted by a tool developer to work on.
-Once the tool is complete, the developer submits a PR containing a link to the built tool and any needed info on how to use it.
-Once the requester and developer are happy, the PR is approved and a link to the finished tool is saved to this repository for easy viewing.
+Once the tool is complete, the developer submits a PR using the provided template.
+Once the requester and developer are happy, the PR is approved and a link to the finished tool is saved to this repository for easy access.

 <br>